Breakdown of sequential tunnel ionization in ultrashort electromagnetic pulses: Conclusions

 Most importantly, we demonstrated clear signatures of collective tunneling.
 We presented a simple picture of simultaneous tunneling in 2D geometry showing that the very same e-e repulsion, which prevents it in 1D \cite{becker-prl00,lein_prl00}, generates specific symmetric trajectories along which the electron pair may escape with probability comparable to that of sequential ionization.
 Thus the target geometry appears pivotal for the very emergence of the effect.

 Our predictions may have an important impact at least in two research areas of strong-field atomic physics.
-Firstly, they suggest the way to a search for collective tunneling in atomic systems subject to tailored laser pulses, which support no recollision.
+Firstly, they suggest a way to search for collective tunneling in atomic systems subject to tailored laser pulses, which support no recollision.
+Extremely short quasi-unipolar pulses or pulses with near-circular polarization fulfill this requirement.
 Secondly, the predicted breakdown of the sequential tunneling picture should play a quantitatively important role in the process of multiple ionization of atoms in short laser pulses of extreme intensities, where, due to the high peak field and the steepness of the time envelope the ionization saturation time could lie in the sub-fs domain.
 In particular, the suppression of ionization induced by the e-e correlation should be pivotal for the development of numerical particle-in-cell codes aimed at modeling the laser-plasma dynamics with multiple field ionization of atoms \cite{derouillat_cpc2018}.